andreadotti/docker-geant4/README.md

 For simplicity we assume the application code is located on the host under `/usr/app-src` and Geant4 databases are located under `/usr/geant4/data` on the host.
 We want to develop against official images at https://hub.docker.com/r/andreadotti for G4 version 10.2.p02.
+**Note**: Database files provided as volume is optional, provided that the image contains G4 databases.
+See Step 2 notes.
 ```
 cd applications
 ./build-binaries.sh /usr/geant4/data /usr/app-src andreadotti/geant4-dev:10.2.p02